 Through Open Banking, you will never be asked to share your password or login details with anyone other than your bank or building society.
 We never see your login details and we aren’t able to log in to your bank account.

 Should you choose to, you can withdraw your consent from us at any given time.
-Equally, you can contact your bank or building society to let them know you no longer want your Currensea card connected to your account.
+Equally, you can contact your bank or building society to let them know you no longer want your Currensea travel debit card connected to your account.

 You need to approve any payment made from your account.
 Currensea can only make payments from your account based on spend with the card, using a direct debit which you set up with your usual bank.